KaikeWesleyReis/ePuck-navigation-control/README.md

 ![obstacles](https://user-images.githubusercontent.com/32513366/52373562-1fb9f700-2a42-11e9-892f-3e57d9562678.PNG)

-To improve my navigation system quality, several combinations from those obstacles types was putted in the environment (angle and putting together), increasing the difficulty for ePuck to avoid obstacles and come back to your route.
+To improve my navigation system quality, several combinations from those obstacles types was placed in the environment, increasing the difficulty for ePuck to avoid obstacles and come back to your route.

 ### Challenges to create this navigation system
 - Learn Lua programming code to perform this task;